 In a gobar gas plant, “gobar gas” is obtained by bacterial fermentation of animal refuse.
 To be a little more specific about the process which makes it.
 It is produced by the anaerobic digestion or fermentation of biodegradable materials such as manure, sewage, municipal waste, green waste, plant material, and crops.
 Gobar Gas is a renewable fuel (methane) so it qualifies for renewable energy subsidies in some parts of the world.

 When gobar gas is cleaned up by a process called biogas upgrading.
-After upgrading, the purified biogas is ready to be used as fuel in a massive number of applications for motor car fuel, to running massive gas turbines.
-Any CNG converted internal combustion engine can be connected to an alternator to produce electricity.
-Hence, an easy off-grid electrical power supply which doesn't hasten climate change, becomes available to all nations rich and poor.
+After upgrading, the purified biogas is ready to be used as fuel in a massive number of applications from motor car fuel, to running massive gas turbines.
+Any CNG-converted internal combustion engine can be connected to an alternator to produce electricity.
+Hence, an easy off-grid electrical power supply which doesn't hasten climate change becomes available to all nations rich and poor.

 The heat generated during the combustion of bio gas, or “gobar gas” can be used for use in other processes that require significant heat.